ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 13. Set Build Options.
   - Recommended: `-jn` where `n` is the Number of CPU Cores, to build faster.
   - Recommended: Add EXTERNAL_DATA=1 to the build options.
 SM64EX will now be compiled.
 The Launcher will appear to have crashed, but this is not likely the case.
+Wait for it to finish.
-Best wait a bit, but there may be a problem if it takes longer than 10 Minutes
+- There may be a problem if it takes longer than 10 minutes.

 After it's done, the Build list should have another entry titled with what you named the folder in step 7.